 2. Pineapple Kale Green Smoothie

-If you are anything like me, you can definitely appreciate a nice refreshing shake after your morning workout routine.
+If you are anything like me, you can appreciate a beautiful, refreshing shake after your morning workout routine.
 While it’s easy to disregard the importance of your post-workout foods, they are just as essential as a meal.

-What that means is, the wrong kind of post-workout meal can completely undo your efforts in the gym while the right one with the good balance of carbs, protein and fats can restore energy, rebuild muscle and aid in recovery.
+What that means is, the wrong kind of post-workout meal can completely undo your efforts in the gym while the right one with the excellent balance of carbs, protein, and fats can restore energy, rebuild muscle and aid in recovery.

-This energy boosting kale smoothie is just that right kind of post-workout smoothies that helps you refresh, replenish and renourish after a workout.
+This energy boosting kale smoothie is just that right kind of post-workout smoothies that help you refresh, replenish and renourish after a workout.

 If you are trying to lose weight, maintain lean muscle mass, and prevent metabolism slowdown, then you know how important meeting your daily protein requirement is.